Polynomial, trigonometric, and tropical activations: Methods

 \textbf{A dedicated Hermite kernel.} Along with the parallel implementation of the Hermite activation, we developed a dedicated kernel that leverages the derivation established in \ref{prop:hermite_deriv2} for the backward pass exploiting the fact that the derivative of a polynomial is a polynomial of lower degree and the following recurrence formula in the forward pass to optimize performance and memory usage (see Algorithm~\ref{alg:hermite_cuda_forward}):

-\textbf{Alternative Fourier formula.} The definition of Fourier activation given in \ref{def:fourier_main} is under the Sine-Cosine form.
+\textbf{Alternative Fourier formula.} The definition of Fourier activation given in Definition~\ref{def:fourier_main} is under the Sine-Cosine form.
 In practice, we use the following equivalent Amplitude-Phase formulation (see Algorithm~\ref{alg:fourier_forward}):

-as it is less expensive in terms of FLOPs.
+as it is less expensive in terms of FLOP.
 The learnable parameters here are initialized as follows: $\forall k \in \mathbb{N}^* f_k = k, \phi_k = \frac{\pi}{4}$ and $a_k$ and $a_0$ initialized as in \ref{coro:fourier}.
-In our implementation of Fourier activation, not only were the coefficients learnable, but also the frequencies yielding to what is known as ``cosine basis'' \cite{mallat2009wavelet} rather than Fourier series.
+In our implementation of Fourier activation, not only were the coefficients learnable, but also the frequencies, yielding to what is known as a ``cosine basis'' \cite{mallat2009wavelet} rather than the Fourier series.

-\textbf{Initializing by fitting a classical activation Function.} Using a family of orthonormal functions permits an easy calculation of the initialization gain without resorting to the trick of fitting a function to an activation whose gain is known or easy to calculate as in \cite{yang2024kolmogorov} with Safe Padé activation \cite{molina2019pad}.
+\textbf{Initializing by fitting a classical activation Function.} Using a family of orthonormal functions permits an easy calculation of the initialization gain without resorting to the trick of fitting a function to an activation whose gain is known or easy to calculate, as in \cite{yang2025kolmogorovarnold} with Safe Padé activation \cite{Molina2020Padé}.
 However, in some cases, such as continuing or fine-tuning a model that was pretrained with a classical activation, using one of the learnable activations presented here to fit a classical activation could still be relevant.
 By \emph{fitting} we mean performing a Lagrange interpolation.
-This could be accomplished via a direct method involving the inversion of a Vandermonde matrix (Lagrange, or Newtone methods), or by an iterated gradient descent method (Gauss-Jordan method).
+This could be accomplished via a direct method involving the inversion of a Vandermonde matrix (Lagrange, or Newton's methods), or by an iterated gradient descent method (Gauss-Jordan method).